 In the beginning, I had to learn about the basics like electric receptacles, because I had to buy equipment that had to plug into it.
 Now we have people that have formal mock-ups of every wall in every room in every facility.
 There are experts in floorplan to maximize clinical flow; in engineering to meet airflow and pressure needs; in equipment for purchasing according to a specific project’s needs.
 That expertise allows Compass to look ahead at the clinical needs associated with a center based on the physicians who will work there.
 Working with architects, construction teams, and engineers we develop a physical space that can adequately meet current demands with an eye toward growth and future trends in surgery.

-We’re now building physical plants laid out in an incredibly efficient manner, in an atmosphere that is, 1) conducive to performing at highest level of clinical standards, while 2) addressing the psychosocial needs of patients, surgeons, and staff, and visitors.
+We’re now building physical plants laid out in an incredibly efficient manner, in an atmosphere that is, 1) conducive to performing at the highest level of clinical standards, while 2) addressing the psychosocial needs of patients, surgeons, and staff, and visitors.

 Of course, a hyper-specialized development team is an additional cost upfront, but there are incredible cost savings at the end of the project from fewer change orders, less overhead cost, and the ability to hit timelines.

 Knowing How to Stay on Track is Table Stakes.
 Cross Communication is What Makes Us Good.